joshbegley/nyt-latest/README.md

 **Hiker Is Found Dead in Grand Canyon National Park**\
 `The 60-year-old from North Carolina was on a multiday backpacking trip.
-His death was at least the sixth reported inside the Arizona park this month.`\
+His death was the sixth reported inside the Arizona park this month.`\
 https://nytimes.com/2024/08/31/us/grand-canyon-hiker-death.html

 **Why Karolina Muchova's textured, elegant tennis is huge for the WTA Tour**\